 Setting a jumper on H1 activates the 691 watchdog timer.
 The watchdog timer provides a means of verifying proper software execution.
-In the user's application program, calls to the function inport(0x2040); that toggles the H1 pin1= HIT, should be arranged such that the HIT pin is accessed at least once every 1.6 seconds.
-If the H1 jumper is installed and the HIT pin is not accessed within this timeout period, the watchdog timer pulls the WDO pin low, and asserts /RST.
+In the user's application program, calls to the function hitwd() (a routine that toggles the H1 pin1= HIT) should be arranged such that the HIT pin is accessed at least once every 1.6 seconds.
+If the H1 jumper is installed and the HIT pin is not accessed within this time-out period, the watchdog timer pulls the WDO pin low, and asserts /RST.
 This automatic assertion of /RST may recover the application program if something is wrong.
 When controllers are shipped from the factory the H1 jumper is off, which disables the watchdog timer.
+See diagram on page 2-7 of this manual for location on watchdod enable jumper.

-The SC520's internal watchdog timer is disabled by default with sc_init().
+The SC520's internal watchdog timer is disabled by default with sc\init().